Natural Processed Coffee

 What is Natural Coffee?

-Why dry processing matters
+Why the (natural) processing choice matters

 Where Nordic Approach fits in